Hungary launches border crackdown, says refugees risk expulsion

 Updated: 2015-09-15 11:23

-A migrant holds her baby as they wait to enter Hungary after the Hungarian police sealed the border with Serbia, near the village of Horgos, Serbia, September 14, 2015.
+A migrant carries a child as he waits to enter Hungary after the Hungarian police sealed the border with Serbia near the village of Horgos, Serbia, September 14, 2015.
 [Photo/Agencies]